reshmabidikar/reshmabidikar.github.io/java8-examples/java-8-longpredicate-interface-example.md

   - "java-8-examples"
 ---

 In this blog post, I will be explaining how the Java 8 functional interface LongPredicate works.
-To know more about functional interfaces, you can refer [this](https://reshmabidikar.github.io/2019/03/java-8-functional-interface.html) blog post.
+To know more about functional interfaces, you can refer [this](../java8-features/java-8-functional-interface.md) blog post.

 The LongPredicate interface provides a method called test.
 This method accepts a parameter of Long data type and returns a boolean.
 The LongPredicate interface is a specialization of the Predicate interface.
-While the [Predicate](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html) interface accepts any data type, the LongPredicate interface accepts an Long value.
-To see an example of the Predicate interface, refer to[this](https://learnjava.co.in/java-8-predicate-example/)blog post.
+While the [Predicate](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html) interface accepts any data type, the `LongPredicate` interface accepts a Long value.
+To see an example of the Predicate interface, refer to [this](java-8-predicate-example.md) blog post.

 #### LongPredicate Example